Aldrich Ames: Arrest

-In March 1993, the CIA and FBI began an intensive investigation of Ames that included electronic surveillance, combing through his trash, and the installation of a monitor in his car to track his movements.
+In March 1993, the CIA and FBI began an intensive investigation of Ames that included electronic surveillance, combing through his trash, and installing a monitor in his car to track his movements.
 From November 1993 until his arrest, Ames was kept under virtually constant physical surveillance.
-When, in early 1994, he was scheduled to attend a conference in Moscow, the FBI believed it could wait no longer, and he and his wife were arrested on February 21.
-At his arrest, Ames told the officers, "You're making a big mistake!
+In early 1994, when he was scheduled to attend a conference in Moscow, the FBI believed it could wait no longer, and he and his wife were arrested on February 21.
+At his arrest, Ames told officers, "You're making a big mistake!
 You must have the wrong man!"

 On February 22, 1994, Ames and his wife were formally charged by the Department of Justice with spying for the Soviet Union and Russia.
-Ames' betrayal resulted in the deaths of a number of CIA assets.
-He pleaded guilty on April 28 and received a sentence of life imprisonment.
-As part of a plea bargain by Ames, his wife received a five-year prison sentence for tax evasion and conspiracy to commit espionage.
+He pleaded guilty on April 28, and received a sentence of life imprisonment.
+As part of a plea bargain by Ames, his wife received a lesser sentence of a five-year prison sentence for tax evasion and conspiracy to commit espionage.

-In court, Ames admitted that he had compromised "virtually all Soviet agents of the CIA and other American and foreign services known to me", and had provided the USSR and Russia with a "huge quantity of information on United States foreign, defense and security policies".
-It is estimated that information Ames provided to the Soviets led to the compromise of at least a hundred American intelligence operations and to the execution of at least ten sources.
-Furthermore, Ames' betrayal of CIA methods allowed the KGB to use "controlled agents" to feed the U.S. both genuine intelligence and disinformation from 1986 to 1993.
-Some of this "feed material" was incorporated into CIA intelligence reports, several of which even reached three presidents.
+In court, Ames admitted that he had compromised "virtually all Soviet agents of the CIA and other American and foreign services known to me" and had provided the USSR and Russia with a "huge quantity of information on United States foreign, defense and security policies".
+It is estimated that information Ames provided to the Soviets led to the compromise of at least 100 American intelligence operations and the execution of at least ten sources.
+Ames' betrayal of CIA methods also allowed the KGB to use "controlled agents" to feed the U.S. both genuine intelligence and disinformation from 1986 to 1993.
+Some of this "feed material" was incorporated into CIA intelligence reports, several of which even reached three U.S. presidents.

 Ames said he was not afraid of being caught by the FBI or CIA but was afraid of Soviet defectors, saying, "Virtually every American who has been jailed in connection with espionage has been fingered by a Soviet source".
 Additionally, when asked about the polygraph tests, Ames said, "There's no special magic.
 Confidence is what does it.
 Confidence and a friendly relationship with the examiner.
 Rapport, where you smile and you make him think that you like him.
 Making the examiner believe that the exam has no importance to you seals the deal."